-- Fellows will complete the Harvard Clinical Effectiveness Program at Harvard School of Public Health at the start of year 1; they can take supplemental courses, as needed, during years 2 and 3, under the advisement of Dr. Blacker.
+- Fellows will complete the Harvard Clinical Effectiveness Program at Harvard T.H.
+Chan School of Public Health at the start of year 1; they can take supplemental courses, as needed, during years 2 and 3, under the advisement of Dr. Blacker.

 - Fellows will have a core global curriculum spanning the duration of the program (via a biweekly seminar)

 - Fellows will have clinical rotations at MGH sites that serve immigrant communities and global populations for a half day per week; they will focus on their area of interest when possible.

-- Fellows will conduct a global research project at one of three Africa-based training sites; they will generate a proposal, obtain IRB approval and collect data at this location.
+- Fellows will conduct a global research project at one of three Africa-based training sites or Barbados; they will generate a proposal, obtain IRB approval and collect data at this location.

 - Fellows will have access to data sets and ongoing faculty research in the US and at the global sites.
 Fellows will generate an NIMH research proposal with their mentor or global preceptor as PI within the first 18 months of arrival.